Bureau for Economic Policy Analysis

-The Bureau for Economic Policy Analysis (Centraal Planbureau, CPB, literal translation: Central Planning Bureau) is a part of the Ministry of Economic Affairs and Climate Policy of the Netherlands.
-Its goal is to deliver economic analysis and forecasts.
+The Netherlands Bureau for Economic Policy Analysis (Centraal Planbureau, CPB, literal translation: Central Planning Bureau) is a part of the Ministry of Economic Affairs of the Netherlands.
+Its goal is to deliver economic analyses and forecasts.
 The CPB is an independent government agency founded at 15 September 1945 by Nobel laureate Jan Tinbergen.
 On 21 April 1947, it obtained its legal basis.
 It is located in The Hague, on Bezuidenhoutseweg.

-Clients of the CPB are mainly the cabinet of the Netherlands, politicians and political parties, ministries of the Netherlands, labour unions and employers' organisations.
+The CPB sets its own research agenda, but it is open to requests for policy research from the Dutch government, Parliaments and political parties and ministries of the Netherlands.
 It also provides reports and advice for European Union initiatives.
-One of the government appointed members in the Social and Economic Council is Chair of the CPB.

-Status
+The CPB is financed by the Ministry of Economic Affairs, but it operates independently.
+This means it does have a stable income but also does not have to follow the ministry.
+This combination is the foundation for the unique status of the CPB.
+The director of the CPB is one of the government appointed members (kroonleden) in the Social and Economic Council.